Dennis' 7 Dees logo

 • With smaller flowering plants, use several of the same variety in a clump so pollinators will notice them more readily.

-Caring for Native Plants
+Care Tips for PNW Native Plants

 They are “low maintenance” when planted in an appropriate spot, not “no maintenance”.